 |Summer||May 1||All updates|

-For all programs, the School of Nursing and Health Professions requires students to complete a background check, as well as, a drug test.
-Some programs will require additional health requirements depending on which program you are enrolled in.
+For some programs, the School of Nursing and Health Professions requires students to complete a background check and drug test upon admission.
+Additional health requirements may be necessary depending on which program you are enrolled in.
 Please find your program below to see what requirements pertain to you.

-For clinical-based programs including Bachelor of Science in Nursing (BSN), Master of Science in Nursing Pre-licensure (ME-MSN), Master of Science in Nursing Post-licensure (RN-MSN), Family Nurse Practitioner (FNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP) programs, please review your CastleBranch and health requirements.
+For clinical-based programs including Bachelor of Science in Nursing (BSN), Master's Entry Master of Science in Nursing option (ME-MSN), Master of Science in Nursing for Registered Nurses (RN-MSN), DNP Family Nurse Practitioner (DNP FNP) and DNP Psychiatric Mental Health Nurse Practitioner (DNP PMHNP) degree and post-graduate certificate programs, please review your CastleBranch and health requirements.

 Below are the different health requirements required by clinical-based programs as well as their forms and waivers.
 Waivers are only to be filled out by a healthcare provider for certain cases.
 Please read the overviews to see if a form is needed for you.